Experienced Glassblower/Instructor in Duluth, MN

 - Letter of interest describing qualifications and previous experience in studio production and teaching (in word or .pdf file format)

-- Resume including names and contact information for three references (in word or .pdf file format)
+- Resume - including three references. (in word or .pdf file format)

-- Up to 10 images of personal work (in .jpg or .pdf file format)
+- 5-10 images of personal work (in .jpg or .pdf file format)